Inducing exceptional points, enhancing plasmon quality and creating correlated plasmon states with modulated Floquet parametric driving: Results

-and their depth is given by $H\left(\pm\sqrt{\alpha/\beta},0\right)\sim-\Gamma_{N}^{-1}$.
 In the presence of weak damping, Eqs. (\ref{eq:a_b_nonline_eom}) predict that, for any initial condition, the trajectory $r\left(t\right)=\left(a\left(t\right),b\left(t\right)\right)$ will descend to one of the minima predicted by Eq. (\ref{eq:a_b_sol}) (see Fig. \ref{fig:effective-Hamiltonian}).
-The preferred state will be the one with the deepest minimum.
-Therefore, the optimal configuration is a charge density wave with
+The steady state will be a standing wave of the form of Eq. (\ref{eq:delta_rho_ansatz}) with the amplitude given by Eq. (\ref{eq:a_b_sol}).